Flexberry/flexberry.github.io/pages/trainings/developers-school/module3/tds_module3-learn.en.md

 <img src="{{ "/images/pages/trainings/developers-school/module3/javascript-projects-structure.jpg" | relative_url}}" class="products-img">
 </div>
 <h4><span class="item-head">8.
 The file structure in a JavaScript project</span></h4>
-<p>this Lesson, which addresses two basic approaches to the organization of files in a JavaScript project: on the "file categories" and "fractal" (Ilya Klimov, JavaScript.Ninja/WookieeLabs).</p>
+<p>this Lesson, which addresses two basic approaches to the organization of files in a JavaScript project: on the "file categories" and "fractal" (Ilya Klimov, JavaScript.Ninja Networks).</p>
 </a>
 </div>
 </div>